-

 Is the use of artificial intelligence insured and/or insurable in your jurisdiction?

-The answer to this question is still unfolding.
-It is too early to tell whether insurers will cover the range of risks posed by AI.
-Insurers may cover some AI-related risks in existing insurance policies; alternatively, they may add endorsements or exclusions that expressly address AI-related risks.
+The answer to this question is still unfolding in 2025.
+It is not yet clear whether and how insurers will cover the range of risks posed by AI.
+Insurers may cover some AI-related risks under existing insurance policies; alternatively, they may add endorsements or exclusions that expressly address AI-related risks.
 Currently, many insurers are asking more questions about prospective policyholders’ use of AI during the underwriting process.

 a.
 Cyber Liability Insurance